ropensci-archive/ropenaq/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 note
+0 errors | 0 warnings | 0 note

-* This is a new release.

-* `Authors@R field gives persons with no valid roles:` the roles are MAC roles and now accepted by R devel.

 ## Re-submission

-In this version

-* I corrected the DESCRIPTION
+I am re-submitting very rapidly after the first submission because of a bug I have corrected in the `aq_measurements` function.

+The package used to output UTC time instead of local time for locations behind UTC time (US for instance) which I had not noticed previously.

-* I corrected the chunk of the vignette that did not work.
+I have now corrected the bug.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.

 ---